wheretrue/biobear/README.md

 ## Limitations

 Currently, the library reads the entire file (or query result) into memory.
-If you are working with large files or queries, this may not be ideal.
+This probably isn't a problem unless you're working with very large sequence files or query results.